justin-theodorus/justin-theodorus/README.md

 **Cybersecurity Engineer Intern** · Halodoc · Jakarta, Indonesia `May 2025 – Jul 2025`

-Built an automated Jenkins-Python Access Management pipeline reducing provisioning time by 20% for 500+ accounts.
-Analyzed 300+ phishing domains and 60+ breach reports in SOCRadar, implementing domain-blocking rules.
-Enhanced Google Workspace security posture through granular DLP policies, reducing organizational exposure surface by ~15% across 3 business units.
+Reduced manual account management overhead by 20% across Google Workspace provisioning and deprovisioning by diagnosing a broken Jenkins-Python pipeline and re-engineering API calls with asynchronous execution and retry logic.
+Accelerated threat response by 70% by designing an AWS Lambda-based threat prioritization pipeline ingesting alerts from SOCRadar and SIEM sources, applying priority scoring logic for real-time routing to Slack.

-`Python` `Jenkins` `AWS CloudFront` `GitLab` `Google Workspace` `SOCRadar`
+`Python` `Jenkins` `AWS Lambda` `GitLab` `Google Workspace` `SOCRadar`

 ---